G8LOL/G8LOL/README.md

 ### yea i made this thing for fun

-I am the developer and code of Artemis (The client, not anticheat).
+I am the developer and owner of Artemis (The client, not anticheat).
 I know a few languages, but I know Java the best.

 ### Contact